 Anyway, here goes my list of some ways to best start living a simple lifestyle full of frugality.

 Budgeting – Maybe the most fundamental part of being frugal.
 Track your spending and create a budget for yourself this will greatly help reduce your spending.

 No Unplanned\Impulse Purchases – Don’t go off script, if you go into a store or online to buy a specific item, only buy that item.
 Impulse purchases are normally unnecessary and the cost adds up quickly.

 Coupons – There is no shame in using coupons.
 Any discount you can get on a purchase is worth it.

-Buy Used – Don’t afraid to buy used items.
-There are too many ways available today not too.
+Buy Used – Don’t be afraid to buy used items.
+There are too many ways available today not to.
 Buying second hand tools, toys, video games, the list goes on, all are just as good to you gently used as they are brand new.